Magetutor/Microbiome-shock-in-spinal-cord-injury/README.md

 ## 📚 Analysis & Figure Scripts

 Welcome!
-This repository contains R scripts used to generate figures (main figures and supplementary figures) for the manuscript.
+This repository contains R scripts used to generate figures (main figures and supplementary figures) for the manuscript: *Spinal Cord Injury Triggers Acute Microbiome Shock and System-Wide Transcriptomic Reprogramming*.
 The scripts live in the each folder.

 Our research reveals that SCI triggers a cascade of systemic dysfunctions, impacting organs far beyond the initial lesion.
 To capture these complex, temporal changes, we conducted a systematic investigation, leading to the creation of this open-access resource designed to accelerate future mechanistic and translational research in SCI.